 Photo: Tastes of Lizzy T’s

-Why yes, you can use bone broth protein powder in soups, too!
+Why yes, you can use protein powder made from bone broth in soups, too!
 Mix one scoop of the powder with 12 ounces of water to make up 1.5 cups of broth to use in your favorite soup recipes.